oci-hpc/oci-openfoam-workshop/README.md

 	&nbsp;
 	<sub>~5 minutes</sub>
 	<p></p>
 	1.1.
 Establish a port mapping from port 5901 on your local machine to port 5901 on the remote host.
-You can find the public IP address of your remote host from the Outputs section on the left side of the screen after the Resource Manager job has completed.
+You can find the public IP address of your remote host after the deployment job has finished:
+	- At the bottom of CLI output for deployment via CLI
+	- At the bottom of the Logs page for deployment via Resource Manager
+	- On the Outputs page for deployment via Resource Manager
 	<p></p>
 	<pre>
 	# if the private SSH key is in default location, ~/.ssh/id_rsa